Aberdeen, Dundee, Edinburgh, Glasgow and Perth have signed the Paris Declaration on Fast-Track Cities to end new HIV transmissions by 2030.

 Fast-Track Cities Aberdeen and Grampian is led locally by Our Positive Voice Grampian, a local forum made up of volunteers living with HIV or experienced in providing support within the sector.

-FTC Aberdeen & Grampian originally signed up to the initiative in 2019 and reaffirmed their commitment on World AIDS Day 2022 by resigning the Paris Declaration.
+Fast-Track Cities Aberdeen & Grampian originally signed up to the initiative in 2019 and reaffirmed their commitment on World AIDS Day 2022 by resigning the Paris Declaration.
 The Aberdeen Lord Provost Dr David Cameron and Colin Stewart, chairman and co-founder of Positive Voice Grampian, were signatories.

 Fast-Track Cities Dundee and Perth is made up of local clinicians, third-sector colleagues and local authority representatives.
 The two cities are working collaboratively as Fast-Track Cities Tayside, acknowledging their differences but focusing on shared priorities.